 - Quality asparagus - make sure to choose good quality asparagus at the grocery store.
 Good quality asparagus will be a nice deep green color throughout and have a smooth stalk with no wrinkles.
 Look for the scale leaves, aka bracts, being closed instead of open.

 The bend and snap technique.
 Bend the bottom of the asparagus until it breaks at the weak point.
 This will allow the hard woody part to come apart from the stem we are going to eat.
-Not all your asparagus will be the same size while trimming it.
+Not all your asparagus will be the same size while using this technique.
 See picture below for reference.
 These are the hard, woody parts that are wrinkly.
 Discard them or turn them into a soup!

 Asparagus might look clean in the grocery store, but the tips can contain dirt.
-Soak off dirt on the tips by soaking tips in a bowl of cold water.
+Soak off dirt on the tips by soaking tips in a bowl with an inch of water.
 Towel off the water with a dish towel.

 How Long to Cook Asparagus

-Skinny asparagus cooks the fastest, in about 3 minutes.
-Most asparagus is bigger in size and cooked in about 6-7 minutes.
+Thinner spears cook the fastest, in about 3 minutes.
+The thick spears bigger in size cook in about 6-7 minutes.
 Not all the green spears cook the same.

 What to Serve with